Duration

 Trimester 2

-In Lab I students are presented with the opportunity to develop and execute a small individual project utilising the key skills they are focusing on in their streams.
+In Production Studio I students are presented with the opportunity to develop and execute a small individual project utilising the key skills they are focusing on in their streams.
 They must log required hours in the lab environment and meet weekly with an assigned project supervisor who will act as a mentor and support person.
 A range of creative briefs will be provided covering potential projects in areas such as art and design, modelling, animation, game development, or hybrids of these.
 In addition to the creative work, students will be guided through planning, documenting, reporting, and reflecting on their work.
 Additional workshops may be provided where required to extend technical knowledge.
 Finished projects will form the basis of a portfolio to be built upon in successive trimesters.

 Credit Points: 6